Skip to content

 A guide to the Right to Buy Scheme

 If you’re a council house or housing association tenant, you might be able to buy your home from your landlord at a discounted price.
-We take a look.
+Find out more in our guide to the Right to Buy Scheme.

 If you’re a council house or housing association tenant, you might be able to buy your home from your landlord at a discounted price.
-We take a look.
+Find out more in our guide to the Right to Buy Scheme.

 Written by